Arkaba Station: History

 A South Australian shearing record was set at Arkaba with the shearer H. R. Cutter shearing 277 sheep in 8 hours.
 The previous record was set in 1912 by a shearer from Wooltana Station completing 274.
 At this time the property was owned by Mr. O. G. Bartholomaeun.

 The area experienced torrential rain for three days in the summer of 2007 which inundated much of the Flinders Ranges.
 Arkaba received 150 mm over the three days, which is about three times the monthly average.
 The then owner, Dean Rasheed, said it was the largest flood in his lifetime and probably the largest since European settlement.
 The nearby creek was swollen to a width of 200 m and 4 m deep, where it had previously been completely dry.
 The homestead was not damaged but much of the family cemetery was swept away.

-The property was sold in 2009 by the Rasheed family for $2.5 million to tourism operator, Wild Bush Luxury, which also own properties at Ningaloo in Western Australia and Bamurru Plains in the Northern Territory.
+The property was sold in 2009 by the Rasheed family for $2.5 million to tourism operator, Wild Bush Luxury, which also operate a lodge at Bamurru Plains in the Northern Territory and the Maria Island Walk in Tasmania.
 After a $1 million refurbishment, the homestead was opened in November of the same year.
 Abercrombie & Kent listed the station in its top ten semi-adventure travel destinations in 2010.
 Nicole Kidman is listed among those who have stayed at Arkaba.
 The property was placed on the market again in 2012 for over AUD4 million.
 The property was taken off the market in 2014 and then completely destocked of sheep the same year.

-The property presently operates as a tourism resort and as a private wildlife conservancy.
+The property presently operates as a tourism resort and as a private wildlife conservancy, housing a maximum of 10 guests at a time.